Financial Planning

 However, not everyone qualifies for this type of planned giving.
 So, who does?

-To make an IRA qualified charitable distribution, you must be at least 70½ years of age – even if you haven’t started taking your RMDs yet.1 If you are age 72 or older and you’re taking them, the IRS does allow you to satisfy all or part of your RMD through these types of donations.
-This is especially beneficial if your RMD income would push you into a higher tax bracket, therefore, requiring you to pay more each year.
+To make an IRA qualified charitable distribution, you must be at least 70 ½ years of age – even if you haven’t started taking your RMDs yet.
+If you are age 72 or older and you’re taking them, the IRS does allow you to satisfy all or part of your RMD through these types of donations.
+This is beneficial because, by making a QCD during your RMD periods, any QCD amount you make will can immediately lower your taxable income and help reduce your taxes.
+Regular charitable donations only lower your taxable income if you itemize deductions.
+This means that older taxpayers have the opportunity to make cash donations directly from their IRAs, which can be a valuable tax break.

-Once you reach the age of 70½, you can start transferring money from your IRA and directly donating it to a qualified charity.
+Once you reach the age of 70 ½, you can start transferring money from your IRA and directly donating it to a qualified charity.
+These cash contributions must be made directly to a public charity or other qualified charitable organization to qualify as a QCD.
 QCDs are reportable, but not taxable.
 So, unlike regular withdrawals from a traditional IRA, QCDs are tax-free.
 While you can make donations from a Roth IRA, there’s no additional benefit as distributions from these accounts are already exempt from federal taxes.
 You can also make direct donations from a SIMPLE or SEP IRA if the plan is inactive.
+Making a QCD from an inherted IRA is also an option as long as you meet the QCD age requirement.

-Regardless of the IRA you use, you’re allowed to give up to $100,000 in qualified charitable contributions each tax year.1 However, it’s important to note that not every charitable organization is eligible to receive this kind of donation.
+Regardless of the IRA you use, you’re allowed to give up to $105,000 in qualified charitable contributions in 2024.
+The QCD limit, which is indexed for inflation, will increase to $108,000 for the 2025 tax year.
+This limit applies to the total amount of tax-deductible donations you can exclude from your gross income for the year.
+However, it’s important to note that not every charitable organization is eligible to receive this kind of donation.

 You may already be considering QCDs for federal income tax purposes.
-But before you make your first donation, it’s important to understand the benefits and drawbacks of this planned giving strategy to understand if it’s right for you.
+Understanding how charitable donations affect taxes can help you decide if this strategy aligns with your financial goals.
+So before you make your first donation, it’s important to understand the benefits and drawbacks of this planned giving strategy to understand if it’s right for you.

 When it comes to lowering your overall income tax, QCDs can help in reducing your required minimum distribution.
 Normally at their RMD age, an IRA owner would need to withdraw the full RMD amount, which increases their gross income and, therefore, tax obligations.

 Unrelated to your taxes, another notable benefit can have a great impact on the charitable cause you choose to support.
+Your charitable activity can provide more funds to the charity, as the entire amount of your donation goes directly to the nonprofit organization without any taxes being withheld.
 Instead of taking money out of an IRA, paying income tax on that amount and then giving the after-tax amount to the charity, with a QCD, the amount that would have gone to pay income taxes goes instead to the charity, so the net result is more money for the charity.

 Of course, no tax-advantaged vehicle comes without potential drawbacks.
 In the case of QCDs, there are some restrictions that you should consider.